gggeek/db-3v4l/README.md

 ### Installation

     cd docker && touch containers.env.local && docker-compose build

+*NB*: this will take a _long_time.
+Also, a fast, unmetered internet connection will help.

 *NB*: if the user-id and group-id of the account that you are using on the host computer are not 1000:1000, edit the file  docker/containers.env.local _before_ running the `build` command, and add in there correct values for